 Officially known as the ‘Mexico City Policy’ and renamed under Trump as the ‘Protecting Life in Global Health Assistance Policy,’ the Global Gag Rule has been reinstated by every Republican President since it was first introduced by Ronald Reagan in 1984.

-The US is the largest government donor worldwide, providing tens of billions of funding each year to health and humanitarian causes around the globe; so thousands of organisations and millions of people rely on US funding to provide and access essential healthcare.
+The US has historically been the largest government donor worldwide, providing tens of billions of funding each year to health and humanitarian causes around the globe.
+Thousands of organisations and millions of people rely on US funding to provide and access essential healthcare.

 When was the Global Gag Rule implemented?